 IT ALSO INVOLVES A WARM HEART - PRACTICALLY.

 We seek to practice what we preach and so the Church Meeting resolved that these fine words must be more than just a motto and applied to register our church for Same Sex Marriage.
 Confirmation that we are legally authorised to conduct same-sex marriages was confirmed on the 21st of December 2016.

 We are the first mainstream Christian Church in the City of Salford to offer this ministry.

 WHAT WE ARE

 A WELCOMING COMMUNITY

-To that end, we welcome people of all ages and backgrounds and affirm that God`s love as revealed in Jesus Christ is for everyone and not just a chosen few.
+To that end, we welcome people of all ages, races and backgrounds and affirm that God`s love as revealed in Jesus Christ is for everyone and not just a chosen few.

 The congregation today, despite it`s theologically conservative beginnings, prides itself on a long history of inclusiveness and is a broad church welcoming a variety of theological opinions.